-Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.
+Getting an accurate property appraisal from a competent real estate agent is one of the most important decisions to make when selling your house.

-Any agent in your area can provide a free property appraisal, but the integrity of the appraisal (and the agent) is where many property sellers can be misled and sales go wrong.
+Free appraisals for your property can be provided by any agent in your area but the integrity of the appraisal (and the agent) is where many property sellers can be misled and sales go wrong.

-There are over 15,000 real estate agents in New Zealand and many in your particular location.
-If you are intending to sell your house, this article will empower you to be better informed about your property appraisal and the impact it can have on your real estate experience.
+There are over 15,000 real estate agents in New Zealand and many in your location.
+If you are intending to sell your house, it pays to understand the importance of the property appraisal and the impact it can have on your real estate experience.
 Be on the front foot rather than have regrets later.

 Accuracy of property appraisals

-Many people like to get a property appraisal to determine if it's worth selling at all.
-So if the sale price range is inaccurate, your whole real estate experience is compromised which can be very costly.
+Many people like to get a property appraisal to find out if it's worth selling.
+If the sale price range is inaccurate, your whole real estate experience is compromised and can be very costly.

 This can be because vendors over-estimate their home's value (and refuse to budge on it) or the agent has provided an inaccurate appraisal price, sometimes both.